AccelerationNet/adwcodebase.net/doc/ASPNET.md

 http://stackoverflow.com/questions/14881515/vs2012-iis-express-browse-web-site-with-ip-address-rather-than-localhost

+* find a suitable DNS name that resolves to your computer.
+The host name frequently works, but put something in your `hosts` file if there's no existing name. we'll refer to this as `$HOST`
+* edit `Documents/IISExpress/config/applicationhost.config`
-* edit `Documents/IISExpress/applicationhost.config` - look to the
+	* look at `<sites>`, find the `<site>` you want to expose, and look at the `<bindings>` section
-  `<bindings>` section for your site, this controls both IP binding and host header config.
+    * there should be a binding for `localhost`, add a copy of that `<binding>` tag, and replace localhost with your `$HOST`
+	* note the port that has been assigned, we'll refer to this as `$PORT`
-* add permissions; start cmd.exe as administrator
+* add network permissions; start cmd.exe as administrator

         netsh http add urlacl url=http://${HOST}:${PORT}/ user=everyone
         netsh advfirewall firewall add rule name="IISExpressWeb" dir=in protocol=tcp localport=${PORT} profile=private remoteip=localsubnet action=allow
+* restart the visual studio dev server

-* edit `web.config` to show remote errors
+* in your site, you may want to edit `web.config` to show remote errors

         <system.web>
           <customErrors mode="Off"/>